Editor’s Note: This post has been updated with fresh content, links, and research.

 No, it’s not jibberish — our URLs actually look like this.

-If you do an entire account audit without looking at the landing pages, you’re sending your traffic to, you’re missing half the equation of a successful campaign.
-This blog post is about auditing AdWords though, so I’ll direct you to our massive library of landing page best practices.
+If you do an entire Google Ads audit without looking at the landing pages, you’re sending your traffic to, you’re missing half the equation of a successful campaign.
+This blog post is about auditing Google Ads though, so I’ll direct you to our massive library of landing page best practices.

 Now that the basics are covered, let’s go a little deeper.
-Next, I want to talk about looking at the metrics that actually matter.
+Next, we’ll look at the metrics that actually matter in your campaigns.

-If the account you’re auditing is upside down then you may need to make major changes or just abandon Google PPC in it’s entirety.
+If the account you’re auditing is upside down, you may need to make major changes or just abandon Google PPC in its entirety.
 If the dollars are hard to track, you need to work on tracking the performance of your PPC campaigns and how they affect your bottom line.
-If you’re getting hundreds or thousands of conversions, but none of those are turning into actual sales/dollars then your PPC campaign is doomed.
-Sometimes, the way you achieve ROI is by increasing the volume of your conversions (scaling) or dropping your CPA (optimizing).
-What makes more sense for you business?
+And if you’re getting hundreds or thousands of conversions but none of those are turning into actual sales/dollars, then your PPC campaign is doomed.
+(Sorry.)

 If you cost per conversion is in a good spot then your focus should be more on expanding your conversion volume.
 You can start with expanding your keyword pool.